11 Best Cat Litter Boxes In 2023 – We Tried Them All

 What We Didn’t Like:

 For those who prefer to have as little contact with dirty litter as possible, the Kitty Sift Disposable Sifting Litter Box is an excellent option.
+With its unique patented design, you can clean the litter box in 30 seconds or less, and the litter box is disposable for maximum cleanliness long-term.

-Like most sifting litter boxes, the Kitty Sift features a multi-level design.
-It consists of one solid litter box, three sifting liners, and a shield.
+The Kitty Sift consists of one solid litter box, three sifting liners, and a shield.
 To clean the litter box, you simply lift the top sifting liner to separate clumps and solid waste, dispose of the waste, then rotate the liner 180° and place it under the bottom sifting tray.

 While the longevity of the box will depend on your cat’s litter box habits, the Kitty Sift system should last for up to 4 weeks for one cat.

-For a disposable litter box, the Kitty Sift is surprisingly durable.
-It is water-resistant and made from breathable materials that help keep to keep the litter dryer and the litter box fresher for longer.
-Plus, the shield helps contain urine spray and litter scatter better than a traditional open-style litter pan.
+It is water-resistant and made from breathable materials that help keep the litter dryer and the litter box fresher for longer.

 What We Liked: